What Bible verses on thankfulness are especially important for us to live by?

 I’ve made a study of gratitude Scriptures to grow in thanksgiving.
 We share these verses with family and friends around our table at mealtimes, especially on Thanksgiving.
 Meditating on Scripture can train your heart and mind to experience the Kingdom of God and Jesus’ presence more in every circumstance — and that is the wellspring of genuine thankfulness!

 The Virtue of Thankfulness

-How can be so thankful in unfairness, difficulty, or pain?
-Because they’re drinking from “river whose streams make glad the city of God” (Psalm 46:4).
+How can they be so thankful in unfairness, difficulty, or pain?
+Because they’re drinking from the “river whose streams make glad the city of God” (Psalm 46:4).
 They see the unseen city, whose architect and builder is God, and they are living with their citizenship in those heavenly realms (Hebrews 11:8-18).
 Not only does this give them hope for their future, but also much grace for today.

 Bible Verses on Thankfulness